Business credit cards

 FAQs

-Is a credit record checked for a business credit card?
+Is my credit record checked for a business credit card?

 Does using a business credit card affect my personal credit record?